 For several months, we’ve seen groups proclaiming their rights for equal treatment under the law and by others.
 While I strongly disagree with the violence displayed in asserting those rights, I agree with the message.
 I believe all persons have a right from conception to be treated with respect and dignity.
 God created everyone to be equal, and he loves us all unconditionally.
 Unfortunately, I don’t believe everyone in the world shares my point of view.
-Due to that fact, laws exist to protect those groups who suffer from acts of discrimination due to age, religion, race/color, nationality, gender, sexual preference or identity, A disability is a physical, mental, cognitive, or developmental condition that impairs, interferes with or limits a person’s ability to engage in certain tasks or actions or participate in typical daily activities and interactions More, or military status.
+Due to that fact, laws exist to protect those groups who suffer from acts of discrimination due to age, religion, race/color, nationality, gender, sexual preference or identity, disability, or military status.
 Some states have more; some have fewer groups protected.
 However, I believe that caregiver discrimination is an issue that deserves to be recognized.
 How do you feel about it?
 Do caregivers need to be a protected class against discrimination?
 Here’s why I believe they do.

 In the “2020 Report, Caregiving in the U.S.” conducted by AARP Family Caregiving and the National Alliance for Caregiving, 48 million adults provided care to family members over seventeen in the United States.
 That number was up sixteen percent from 2015.

 - Twenty-four percent (24%) of them provide care to two or more family members.

 - Eighty-nine percent (89%) of the caregivers are relatives.

 - In the age group 75+, seventy-four percent (74%) of the caregivers are also 75+.

 - Eighty-one percent (81%) of caregivers ages 18-50 provide care to persons over 50.